-But that dream became a reality for the people of Inishowen, at the northern tip of County Donegal this week, when they witnessed Aurora Borealis in all its glory.
+But that dream became a reality for the people of Inishowen, at the northern tip of County Donegal, when they witnessed Aurora Borealis in all its glory.

 Conditions were perfect for the spectacular display, with little or no cloud to block out the lights.

-And hundreds of sky-gazers flocked to the northern coast to gaze at the skies ablaze with striking coloured lights.
+And hundreds of sky-gazers flocked to the northern coast to gaze at the skies ablaze with striking colored lights.

-The Northern Lights is a natural phenomenon that can paint the sky with unearthly, surreal colours.
+The Northern Lights is a natural phenomenon that can paint the sky with unearthly, surreal colors.